 In his objection, Mr. Duggar states that the proposed transfer is important to him and other customers of Wedgefield Utilities, because the Department of Environmental Protection (DEP) has indicated that the utility's water quality exceeds DEP's present standards for levels of trithalomethane (TTHM), and Wedgefield has not acted promptly and effectively to resolve this water quality matter.
 Therefore, the objection argues, since Utilities, Inc.'s stock transfer application asserts that no change will occur in the operational and managerial expertise of the utilities it owns, the application should be denied.
-The objection also states that the application should be denied because Hydro Star and its affiliated investment entities do not have experience in operating water and wastewater utilities.

-The objection also states that the Utilities, Inc. application does not adequately comply with the requirements of Rule 25-30.037(3)(p), Florida Administrative Code, which provides that an application for authority to transfer shall include the following information:
+The objection also states that the application should be denied because Hydro Star and its affiliated investment entities do not have experience in operating water and wastewater utilities. "... [c]onsistent with previous management, bottom line will dominate over the best interests of the health safety and welfare of the citizen's served."
+(Objection p.
+3.)
+The objection also states that the Utilities, Inc. application does not adequately comply with the requirements of Commission Rule 25-30.037(3)(p), Florida Administrative Code, which provides that an application for authority to transfer shall include the following information: